Author, Andrew Gibson

 But Spanish banks exploit this situation and charge you a fee to deposit a banker’s draft into your account!

-Using our example of a €100,000 Spanish property sale, the banker’s draft fee would come to €500 to €1,200.
+Using our example of a €100,000 Spanish property sale, the banker’s draft fee would come to €500 to €1,500.
 That’s a nasty hit in anyone’s books.

-We have a solution to this.
+We have a simple solution to this.

 You can read more about it in our article on How to Transfer Money from Spain to the UK.